List of Downton Abbey characters: Violet Crawley, Dowager Countess of Grantham

-Violet Crawley (The Dowager Countess of Grantham) (played by Maggie Smith) (1841–1928) was Robert's mother and widow of the previous earl.
+Violet Crawley, Dowager Countess of Grantham (played by Maggie Smith) (1841–1928) was Robert's mother and widow of the previous earl.
 Violet, portrayed as a matriarchal figure and quick of wit despite her age, symbolised the "old world" and order of the pre–First World War days.
 She was the informal head of the management board of the local cottage hospital that her husband had set up for charitable purposes.
 She lived in the dower house with her own cook, lady's maid, house maid and butler, away from Robert's household living in the main building but occasionally came to dine in with her family.
 She particularly resented the introduction of modern technology such as electricity and telephones into the household.

 During and after the war, Violet remained a strong influence at Downton Abbey but found her influence under threat as social norms changed with time, particularly from Isobel Crawley, with whom she had a tendency to quarrel, and her daughter-in-law Cora, both of whom are more forward-thinking and strong-minded women.
 However, she later admitted that she had become fond of Isobel and cherished her company, even aiding her to marry the widowed Lord Merton.
 Violet's inflated sense of entitlement led her to be called "sister of Marie Antoinette".
 Violet exhibited a classist mindset but she immediately sacked her maid Denker when she heard that Denker had publicly humiliated Dr. Clarkson for not siding with her decision of resisting the cottage hospital's takeover by the larger government hospital of York.
 She was initially bitter at Cora replacing her as the head of the hospital's management board but by the end, she admitted that Cora runs the hospital better than she did.
 She has a strong bond with her granddaughter Mary, to whom she is the most similar.
-After Mary struggled to find a suitable match following the death of her first husband, Violet arranged for Mary to meet Henry Talbot, the nephew of her childhood friend Lady Shackleton, whom Mary eventually married.
 In the fifth series, it is revealed that Violet had a brief liaison with a Russian aristocrat, Prince Igor Kuraigin.
-She dies from old age at the end of the second film, at which point it was revealed that, before the birth of her children, she also had a brief affair with a French aristocrat, the Marquis de Montmirail.
+She dies from old age at the end of the second film.

+Fellowes stated that the character of Violet had been largely inspired from his own great-aunt Isie, who also served as the inspiration for the character of Constance, Dowager Countess of Trentham in Gosford Park (a role which was also portrayed by Smith).